It refers to the involuntary repetition of the movements of another person.

 Practice makes perfect!
 Once your child has a few ground rules under his belt, you can start by practicing creating mock dialogues or role plays and asking your child to respond appropriately to what you have said.

-Once you start to see a significant improvement in your child’s ability to respond appropriately to what someone tells you, try asking your child to come up with more than one possible response appropriate to each situation.
+Once you start to see a significant improvement in your child’s ability to respond appropriately to what someone tells you, try asking your child to develop more than one possible response appropriate to each situation.

-This will help develop an understanding that there is always more than one acceptable way for a conversation, as long as it stays within the confines of social norms.
+This will help develop an understanding that there is always more than one acceptable way for a conversation, as long as it stays within social norms.

 Encourage Your Child to Suppress What He Said

-You can also provide an appropriate language model in your own speech when responding to a child.
+When responding to a child, you can also provide an appropriate language model in your speech.

-If your child says the wrong word or uses the wrong grammar, you can respond and rephrase the desired message instead of making them feel like you’ve failed by focusing on the errors in the message.
+If your child says the wrong word or uses bad grammar, you can respond and rephrase the desired message instead of making them feel like you’ve failed by focusing on the errors in the news.

 So instead of responding with “No, that’s not what you mean,” you can try “Did you mean _____?”